How credit reporting works

 You have the right to ask for a copy of your credit report.
 If any of the information isn’t correct, you can apply in writing to the credit reporting companies for it to be corrected.

 Three credit reporting companies (Centrix, Equifax and Illion) operate in New Zealand.
-To check your record, or to correct any information, you’ll need to contact them all (see “Where to go for more support” at the end of this page).
+To check your record, or to correct any information, you’ll need to contact them all (see: “Where to go for more support” at the bottom of this page).

 A credit reporting company must give you a copy of your report within 20 working days after you ask for it.
 They can’t charge you for this unless you ask for them to provide it within five working days, in which case they can charge you up to $10 (including GST).

-What if there is a mistake on my credit record?
+What if there’s a mistake on my credit record?

-If you believe there is a mistake on your credit report you can contact the credit reporter to ask for it to be corrected.
-The credit reporter will make a decision to either correct the mistake, or tell you why they are not willing to change the mistake within 20 working days.
+If you believe there’s a mistake on your credit report you can contact the credit reporter to ask for it to be corrected.
+The credit reporter will make a decision to either correct the mistake, or tell you why they aren’t willing to change the mistake within 20 working days.